NOAA-OWP/ngen/doc/BMIconventions.md

 > ...the locations specified by the one-dimensional array indices in the `inds` argument...Both `dest` and `inds` are flattened arrays....

 However if read perfectly literally, `inds` is by necessity already a one-dimensional array and therefore can't be flattened--rather, the implication is that the indexes in `inds` are *indexes into a flattened representation of the target variable array*.
 That is, in the example above, an `inds` array containing `[2, 21]` should return `[0.03, 0.22]`.
-However, if the flatteing is assumed to be done differently by different parts of the system, the wrong values may be retrieved or set.
+However, if the flattening is assumed to be done differently by different parts of the system, the wrong values may be retrieved or set.

 The ngen BMI driver assumes that the documentation implies that `inds` is a zero-based index into a flattened array and that the array is flattened according to C memory ordering as demonstrated above.